Adam Becker

 Adam Michael Becker (born 1984) is an American astrophysicist, author, and scientific philosopher.
-His works include the book What Is Real?, published by Basic Books, which explores the history and personalities surrounding the development and evolution of quantum physics, and includes a modern assessment of the Copenhagen Interpretation.
+His works include the book What Is Real?, published by Basic Books, which explores the history and personalities surrounding the development and evolution of the field of quantum physics, and includes a modern assessment of the Copenhagen Interpretation.

 Academic background

 In 2006, Becker received a Bachelor of Arts (B.A.) degree in philosophy and physics from Cornell University and earned a Master of Science degree in physics from the University of Michigan a year later.
 In 2012, Becker would go on to receive a Doctor of Philosophy (Ph.D.) degree in physics from the University of Michigan with the physicist Dragan Huterer as his doctoral advisor.
 His doctoral thesis concerned primordial non-Gaussianity, which he would later summarize in lay terms for his readers, declaring "I was trying to find out how much we can learn about the way stuff was arranged in the early universe by looking at the way stuff is arranged in the universe right now."